So, you’re thinking of trading in your projector screen for projector screen paint? That’s a great idea.

 Well, the short answer is, it depends.

-Whether you want a higher definition projection area in ambient lighting or better contrast for your home theater, you’re going to want to use a different colored projector paint.
+Whether you want a higher definition projection area in ambient lighting or better contrast for your home theater, you’re going to want to use a different colored paint.

 Keep reading below to discover which color you should choose to paint a projector wall that best suits your needs.